ActiveWorkspaceExtensions/AW-Docs/docs/Environment-Setup/Environment-Setup.md

 To get started in this walkthrough, [install Node.js for your platform](https://nodejs.org/en/download/).
 The Node Package Manager is included in the Node.js distribution.
 You'll need to open a new terminal (command prompt) for the `node` and `npm` command line tools to be on your PATH.

+!!! note
->**Linux**: There are specific Node.js packages available for the various flavors of Linux.
+    **Linux**: There are specific Node.js packages available for the various flavors of Linux.
 See [Installing Node.js via package manager](https://nodejs.org/en/download/package-manager) to find the Node.js package and installation instructions tailored to your version of Linux.

+!!! tip
->**Tip:** To test that you've got Node.js correctly installed on your computer, open a new terminal and type `node --help` and you should see the usage documentation.
+    To test that you've got Node.js correctly installed on your computer, open a new terminal and type `node --help` and you should see the usage documentation.

 ## Node.js Hello World